realmikael99/realmikael99/README.md

-# Hi there, my name is Michael Angelo Berja. 👋
+# Hi there, I'm MIKAEL. 👋

 🎓 Upcoming BS in Computer Engineering graduate from **University of Nueva Caceres**
 💻 Passionate about software development and technology